legacyai/tf-transformers/docs/source/research/long_block_sequencer.md

 # Long Block Sequencer

-Long Block Sequence is a very simple yet an efficient way to make use of longer sequence in Attention based Transformer models.
+Long Block Sequencer is a very simple yet an efficient way to make use of longer sequence in Attention based Transformer models.
 The main reason, why Transformers are not able to scale to longer sequences is it because of the computational cost while training.
 The ```softmax``` operation at every layer makes the gradient cacluation to cause Out of Memory error.